-The rising cost of textbooks is an issue that all institutions of higher learning must address.
-Here at UIW, we know it is difficult for some students to afford a textbook on top of their tuition payments.
+High textbook costs is an issue that all institutions of higher learning must address.
+Here at UIW, we know it is difficult for some students to afford textbooks on top of tuition.

-ADCaP does not drop students from courses for non-participation; it is the student’s responsibility to drop his or her courses In order to qualify for a refund or reversal of charges, you must drop or withdraw from class officially by notifying your academic advisor before the deadline.
+Policy Students are not dropped or withdrawn from courses if they do not attend class.
+To qualify for a refund or reversal of charges you must drop or withdraw from class officially by following the process below before the deadlines.
 Notifying an instructor or failing to attend class does not constitute an official drop or withdrawal from a course nor does it eliminate the student’s financial responsibility for course payment.

 A course dropped by the end of the first week of class will not be on your permanent record.
 Withdrawal from a course before week seven and after week one will result in a permanent grade of “W.” It is not possible to withdraw from a three-semester-hour course after the sixth week.

 Students withdrawing from UIW may be required to repay some of the federal grants and/or loans.
 The federal formula requires a return of Title IV aid if the student received federal financial assistance in the form of a Pell Grant, Supplemental Educational Opportunity Grant (SEOG), TIP Grant, Federal Stafford Loan or PLUS loan and withdrew on or before completing 60% of the semester.
 The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of more than four consecutive days are excluded.
 If any funds remain after the return of Title IV aid, they will be used to repay UIW funds, state funds, other private sources and the student in proportion to the amount received from each non-federal source as long as there is no unpaid balance at the time of withdrawal.
 If there is an unpaid balance, all aid sources will be repaid before any funds are returned to the student.